TissueMAPS/TissueMAPS/README.rst

 Browser
 ^^^^^^^

 The easiest way is to interact with the server is via the web-based user interface.
-To this end, point your web browser to ``http://localhost:8002``.
+To this end, point your web browser to ``http://localhost:8002`` when running the server within a container.
+Otherwise, just point the browser to the public IP address of your cloud virtual machine.
 This will redirect you to the login page.
 Once you have authenticated yourself using your credentials, you will see a list of your existing experiments.

 cURL
 ^^^^